lancekindle/gitTA/README.md

 3. Correct file-permissions after branch changes
 4. Undo branch changes to always stay on master
 5. Change files after committing
-6. Most anything good or evil... remember to use your powers responsibly
+6. Most anything good or evil... use your powers responsibly

 To install gitTA, copy gitTA into a local git repo of your choice.
-Edit main.py to your liking, then run the install script, which will move gitTA into your .git directory, overwriting any current hooks with its own. gitTA is local only -- the install script MUST be run each time another user clones your repository.
+Edit main.py to your liking, then run the install script (located in ./bash/install_githooks.sh), which will move gitTA into your .git directory, overwriting any current hooks with its own. gitTA is local only -- the install script MUST be run each time another user clones your repository.
 In short, it's a local tool that must be installed by the user; there is no way to have gitTA pre-installed in a repository, short of passing it around in a zipfile or setting it up as a git template.
+You can, however, include gitTA in your repository as a visible folder and ask that the user run the install script prior to using it.